 The hundredth first-class hundred for Herbert Sutcliffe.
 And it came in a big Yorkshire win against Gloucestershire in Bradford.
 He scored 83 in the first innings and 132 in the second.

 Being a West Indian spinner in the 1980s was a bit like being a trained opera singer in a boy band, so spare a thought for Clyde Butts, who was born today in a village called Perseverance.
 Butts was the last of ten children - his parents stopped just short of a full XI.
 He hardly got a game because of the presence in the side of his fellow offspinner Roger Harper.
-In the second of his seven Tests, in Lahore in 1986-87, Butts didn't get on at all, and in all he took a wicket every 155 balls - or 26 overs.
+In the second of his seven Tests, in Lahore in 1986-87, Butts didn't get on at all, and overall, he took a wicket every 155 balls - or 26 overs.
 He married on the rest day of his Test debut, against New Zealand in Guyana in 1984-85.
 He later became a national selector, and in 2008 was appointed head of the selection panel.

 A student suffering from measles might ordinarily be a good excuse to extend an essay deadline, but here it spawned one of cricket's more bizarre stories.
 Gerald Crutchley ran out of partners on 99 not out for Oxford against Cambridge - and at the end of the day was found to have contracted measles and did not bat again in the match.